magento/knowledge-base/src/troubleshooting/general/payservices-report-info-delayed.md

 Payment Services reporting data, for Payout and Order payment status reports, may not sync immediately.

-After a merchant captures or refunds an order, for instance, the status of the order may not be available for a short time.
+After a merchant captures or refunds an order, for instance, the status of the order may not be immediately available.

 <u>Steps to reproduce</u>: